VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/hardware/cpu.md

 {{< /columns >}}

 As with all things technology progressed and 64bit cpu's came along.
 Many attempts were made to make 32bit programs run with backwards comparability at high speeds on these CPU's, though in the end AMD made the method used today, dubbed the x86_64 instruction set.
 Overtime this instruction set was expanded with various additions.
 We can actually see the names of these additions that are available on the CPU in the system by looking yet again at the output of `cat /proc/cpuinfo` and looking at the flags section.
 While not all of these signify instruction set additions, many do.
-The most common 'famous' if you will is SSE, of which there have been multiple revision, the first version alone adds <span style="font-family: Arial">𝐖</span> [70 instructions](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions), which are used to make math faster
+The most common 'famous' if you will is SSE, of which there have been multiple revision, the first version alone adds [70 instructions](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions), which are used to make math faster

 Alright, so finally, enter Mircocode.
 At some point all of this became a lot to manage and processor designs evolved even further, getting exponentially more complicated and faster with more and more instructions, so they added this little computer which has the primary duty of turning the mess of countless possible instructions into yet even smaller instructions that the heavy duty 'real' processor does.
 Every once in a while a problem will be found in the way this is done, or a security vulnerability in the hardware itself may be found, and your CPU manufacture will release a microcode update.